IslamAlam/cuby-drag-model/README.md

 10. Enter your Gitlab credentials
 11. Done.
 The repo should now be on your computer.

+**Note**: For switching branches, mergin, push / pull etc. right click again in the white space in the Matlab explorer and look under "Source control"

 ## Orbit_design directory
 - put every function in the "functions" directory